baudvix/qtile/docs/manual/commands/scripting.rst

 Qtile, and sources the user's configuration file to figure out which commands should be exposed.
 Commands then appear as methods with the appropriate signature on the ``Client`` object.
-The object hierarchy is described in the :doc:`commands </commands/index>` section of this manual.
+The object hierarchy is described in the :doc:`/manual/commands/index` section of this manual.
 Full command documentation is available through the :doc:`Qtile Shell
 </manual/commands/qsh>`.